oov/CopyURLs/README.md

 Copy URLs is a Chrome extension that makes it easy to copy URLs from tabs.

-## Features
+With just one click, you can copy the URL of all open tabs to your clipboard in various formats.

-- Copy the current page URL with just one click
+## Export Formats

-- Batch copy URLs from all open tabs
+- URLs only
-- Output copied URLs in customizable formats
+- Title + URL pairs

-## How to Use
+- JSON URL Array

-1. Click the extension icon to launch CopyURLs
+- JSON 2D Array with titles
-2. Perform any of the following operations:
+- JSON Object Array with title/URL properties
-   - Copy the current page URL: Click the icon
+- CSV
-   - Copy URLs from all open tabs: Select "Copy All Tab URLs" from the menu
+- TSV

 ## Installation